-Delta Description Delta Static Value It is a minimum/maximum delta protection value defined by the customer for a set of instruments by firm and account.
-One value is assumed to be positive and negative, i.e. 300 means +300 and -300 deltas.
+Delta Description Delta Static Value It is a minimum/maximum delta protection value defined by the of for a set of instruments by firm and account.
+One value is assume positive and negative, i.e. 300 means +300 and -300 deltas.
 Delta Counter Value (W) Increments and decrements deltas per protected account.
-Buying calls and selling puts increment W by each contract's delta value.
-Selling calls and buying puts decrement W by each contract's delta value.
+Buying calls and selling puts increment W by each of delta value.
+Selling calls and buying puts decrement W by each of delta value.
 Time Interval (N) Resets W to zero every N seconds unless the protection is triggered.